 “It’s the first AI solution that we’ve implemented so it has given me and colleagues confidence that it adds to our workflow and adds to the way we work.
 And it has given the hospital a view on a different way to work with a software vendor that is easy to contact, helps us out and there is pleasant communication.”
 (Radiologist, the Netherlands)

 Taylor on her internship experience at Aidence

-I have learned so much while having the opportunity to intern at Aidence!
-First of all, working at Aidence has taught me how to work in a multi-national team which was such a diverse and unique experience.
-It was great to have lunchtime chats and even Friday quizzes learning about everyone’s home countries.
-I also think it was always an exciting and insightful experience to be able to work in a startup that is at the forefront of innovation in its industry.
-You really learn about the work that goes into the early stages of developing a product and the decisions that have to be made.
-I loved the environment at Aidence where everyone has the ability to collaborate, no matter which background or department you’re coming from.
-Overall my experience has been a positive one that makes me excited to work with more startups and new health technologies in the future.
+Aidence has taught me how to work in a multi-national team, a unique experience.
+It was also exciting and insightful to work in a startup at the forefront of innovation in its industry.
+I really learned what goes into the early stages of developing a product and the decisions needed.
+I loved the environment at Aidence where everyone has the ability to collaborate, no matter their background or department.